rurban/ctl/README.md

 `CTL_USET_GROWTH_POWER2`, instead of the default `CTL_USET_GROWTH_PRIMED`.

-hashmaps will be changed from chained lists to open addressing, thus no internal bucket methods, and even more faster.
+hashmaps will be changed from chained lists to open addressing, thus no internal bucket methods, and even more faster, but pointers into it are disallowed.
 The `CTL_USET_CACHED_HASH` policy is still in work, for faster finds but more memory.

 Work is ongoing for all `algorithms.h` and `ranges`, with full iterator support and `foreach_range`.

 On errors, like `size > max_size` return silently.
 This avoids DDOS attacks.
-When assert is used, throw them. (when assert.h included, no NDEBUG) glouw/ctl does not treat errors at all.
+When assert is used, throw them. (when assert.h included, no NDEBUG)

+glouw/ctl does not treat errors at all.
 There cannot be any.

 ### Differences to the STL